Special Topics

 Medical Reviews

-NCMB relies on professional opinions provided by independent outside medical reviewers to help determine the outcome of disciplinary cases that involve questions about the quality of medical care provided to patients.
-Independent outside medical reviews help the Board establish whether accepted and prevailing standards of care were met and, if not, how care departed from accepted standards.
+The Board relies on professional opinions provided by independent outside medical reviewers to help determine the outcome of investigations and licensing applications that involve questions about the quality of medical care provided to patients.
+Independent outside medical reviews help the Board determine whether the minimum accepted and prevailing standards of care were met and, if not, how that care departed from accepted standards.
 Below are some of our FAQs on the outside reviewer process.

 Q: Why does the Medical Board need outside medical reviewers?

-A: Outside reviewers are truly critical to the Board’s case review process.
-NCMB’s success depends on its ability to draw on the knowledge and experience of medical experts regarding standards of care in their areas of practice.
+A: Outside reviewers are critical to the Board’s quality of care case review process.
+The Board relies on its ability to draw on the knowledge and experience of medical experts regarding whether the minimum accepted and prevailing standards of care have been met in investigations and licensing applications that involve quality of medical care provided to patients.

 Q: What is the specific service outside medical reviewers provide to the Board?

-A: The reviewer’s role is to determine whether standards of care were met at the time of treatment.
-Reviewers are provided with bookmarked electronic copies of medical records, which they evaluate.
+A: The reviewer’s role is to determine whether the minimum accepted and prevailing standards of care were met at the time of treatment.
+Reviewers are provided with bookmarked electronic copies of medical records and other relevant documents, which they evaluate.
 They also receive a worksheet for the case review and provide their opinions to the Board in the form of a written report.

 Q: Are outside medical reviewers compensated?